 - Recommendation by Center on Disease Control (CDC), Office of the Secretary of Higher Education and local Warren County Department of Health

-A student seeking exemption from required immunizations for a medical reason must submit a written (and signed) statement from their healthcare provider on their healthcare provider’s letterhead which indicates that the immunization is medically contraindicated as enumerated by the Advisory Committee on Immunization Practices (ACIP).
+A student seeking exemption from required immunizations for a medical reason must submit a written (and signed) statement from their healthcare provider on their healthcare provider’s letterhead which indicates that the immunization is medically contraindicated based on the student’s medical history and as enumerated by the Advisory Committee on Immunization Practices (ACIP).
 The statement must specify the period of time the student is exempt.
 When the student’s medical condition permits immunization, the medical exemption shall thereupon terminate.
 Medical exemptions must be updated annually by the student and their health care provider, and must be re-submitted to the https://centenary.studenthealthportal.com

-A student seeking exemption from required immunizations for a religious reason must submit a written statement signed by the student (or parent/legal guardian if the student is a minor) explaining how the administration of a vaccine conflicts with the student’s religious beliefs.
+A student seeking exemption from required immunizations for a religious reason must submit a written statement explaining how the administration of the COVID-19 vaccine would violate, contradict, or otherwise be inconsistent with the bona fide religious tenets or practices of the student.
+Attestation from a religious leader verifying the student’s active participation, is an additional requirement of the request.
+Philosophical, sociological or moral views are not accepted as religious exemptions.
+Students who have received all previously required vaccinations, will not be granted an exemption for COVID-19 vaccination.
 This written statement will be kept as part of the student’s health records.
 Religious exemptions must be updated annually by the student and must be re-submitted to the https://centenary.studenthealthportal.com

-A student seeking exemption from required immunizations requests due to a firm, fixed, and sincere objection to the COVID-19 vaccination, by reason of training and/or belief, including essentially political, sociological, or philosophical views must complete an exemption request form that will be kept as part of the student health records.
-Requests for conscientious objection exemption must be submitted to the https://centenary.studenthealthportal.com All Conscientious Objection requests will be reviewed by the University President.
+A student seeking exemption from required immunizations requests due to a firm, fixed, and sincere objection to COVID-19 vaccination, by reason of training and/or belief, including essentially political, sociological, or philosophical views must submit a written explanation that will be kept as part of the student health records.
+Requests for conscientious objection exemption must be submitted to the https://centenary.studenthealthportal.com

 Fully online students’ exemption:

-Any student who is not fully vaccinated by August 15, 2021 and who participates solely in online classes, shall have not been physically present on campus and will be ineligible to participate in any in-person event and/or activity on campus or enter any University owned or operated facility unless and until such time as the student is fully vaccinated for COVID-19 and presents evidence of such immunization as set forth above.
-Requests for exemptions must be submitted to the https://centenary.studenthealthportal.com
+Any student who is not fully vaccinated by December 17, 2021 and who participates solely in online classes, and has not been and will not be physically present on campus, can be granted an online exemption.
+Students approved for fully online exemptions will be ineligible to participate in any in-person event and/or activity on campus or enter any University owned or operated facility until such time as the student is fully vaccinated for COVID-19 and presents evidence of such immunization as set forth above.
+Requests for online exemptions must be updated every semester by the student and must be re-submitted to the https://centenary.studenthealthportal.com

 *The University reserves the right to request further documentation if needed to assess the request.
 Determinations will be made on a case-by-case basis.